fahidjavid/doc-test/docs/tour/settings/tour-detail-page.md

 ![img](../../img/similar-tours.png)

-It will look like the below image on front-end
+It will look like the below image on front-end.

 ![img](../../img/similar-tours-front.png)